-Develop your voice in a constructive workshop setting that focuses on creative nonfiction, fiction, poetry, and scriptwriting across four weeks.
+Develop your voice in a peer-driven and supportive workshop setting that focuses on creative nonfiction, fiction, poetry, and scriptwriting across four weeks.
 You’ll gain access to published authors and professional editors as you sharpen your skills and expand your imagination.
-You focus on one writing area per week and choose one Art, Media + Design elective that lets you explore an area of interest or discover new media.
+Focus on one writing area per week and choose one Art, Media + Design elective that lets you explore an area of interest or discover new media.

 Writing prompts and observational exercises throughout Philadelphia drive discussion and critique.
 Cross-disciplinary electives and collaborations allow you to explore an area of strength or branch out into something new, equipping you to tell your unique story.

 Instructors and guest writers share advice for unlocking what you’re trying to say, and mentors provide critical feedback during evening workshopping sessions.
 You’ll also participate in weekly workshops and roundtable discussions with Philadelphia’s literary scene.

 Over the course of the program, you’ll develop a robust, multi-genre portfolio that will be included in the Summer Institute Creative Writing Journal.
 Participate in a public reading for friends, family, and peers.
 Walk away with detailed feedback from instructors and 3 college credits .

 Writing students participate in a series of core writing classes as well as one Art, Media + Design elective.

 Creative Writing core classes meet daily.
 Focusing on one genre per week, you will develop a strong foundation across creative nonfiction, fiction, poetry, and scriptwriting.
 Workshops and courses are complemented by visits from nationally recognized writers.

 The Art, Media + Design elective allows you the opportunity to explore an arts-focused course and encourages interdisciplinary collaboration between the Creative Writing and Art, Media + Design programs.
 Art, Media + Design electives meet Tuesday and Thursday afternoons.